EdoVaira/Iris-Neural-Network/README.md

 # Iris-Neural-Network
-Neural Network for the Iris Dataset using the PyTorch Library
+Neural Network for the Iris Dataset using TensorFlow